 The unhealthy addiction is the thing that you know is, deep down inside, ruining your life.

-The unhealthy addiction is the thing that keeps you in the constant state of going nowhere.
+An unhealthy addiction is a thing that keeps you in a constant state of going nowhere.

 An unhealthy addiction is a thing that is digging a hole in your life that you may not get out of.

-An unhealthy addiction is a thing you believe, no matter what you do, you are unable to quit and that brings me to the step that will relieve yourself from addiction just a little bit.
-Sometimes a little bit at a time is all you can do, and all you need for now.
+An unhealthy addiction is a thing you believe, no matter what you do, you cannot quit, and that brings me to the step that will relieve you from addiction just a little bit.
+Sometimes a little bit at a time is all you can do and all you need for now.

-The very first step you can take to begin to relieve yourself from addiction is awareness.
+The first step you can take to begin relieving yourself from addiction is awareness.

-Awareness that we really do want to quit the addiction that is hurting others and ourselves so much.
+Awareness that we want to quit the addiction that hurts others and ourselves so much.

-Awareness that we are constantly convincing ourselves that we are unable to quit when we are able to convince ourselves otherwise.
+Awareness that we are constantly convincing ourselves that we cannot quit when we can convince ourselves otherwise.

-Awareness that we are absolutely capable of quitting whatever it is that we are determined to quit even alcohol, anger, anxiety, debt, depression, drama, overeating, and worry.
+Awareness that we are absolutely capable of quitting whatever it is that we are determined to stop, even alcohol, anger, anxiety, debt, depression, drama, overeating, and worry.

-This awareness that I am articulating comes from being still, quieting the mind, and recognizing the hurtful thoughts that are holding us back.
-Hurtful repetitive thoughts like, "I need it," "I've tried everything, and nothing works," or "I can't quit."
+This awareness that I am articulating comes from being still, quieting the mind, and recognizing the hurtful thoughts holding us back.
+Painful repetitive thoughts like, "I need it," "I've tried everything, and nothing works," or "I can't quit."
 These thoughts are negative affirmations that keep the momentum of the addiction going.

 These negative thoughts are on autopilot from the subconscious mind and are the mantras we repeat moment by moment.

-Once we are aware of these thoughts we can, and will, change them with more positive ones like, "No!
+Once we are aware of these thoughts, we can, and will, change them more positively, like, "No!
 I don't need it," "I can quit," or "I really want to quit."
 These thoughts are much more encouraging and more deliberate.

 Do you want to quit?

-Do you want to quit whatever the unhealthy habit is that is keeping you in the constant state of going nowhere?
+Do you want to quit whatever unhealthy habit is keeping you in the constant state of going nowhere?

 Do you want to quit whatever the unhealthy habit is that is digging that deep hole in your life that will, someday, be very difficult to get out of?

 If you want to quit, begin with awareness.
-Begin with the awareness of the habitual mantras you are stating to keep you in the addiction.
-Begin with the awareness that you are able to quiet your mind, and deliberately create the new healthier mantra.
+Begin with understanding the habitual mantras you are stating to keep you in the addiction.
+Begin with the attention that you can quiet your mind, and deliberately create the new healthier mantra.

-Practice makes nearly perfect.
+Practice makes it nearly perfect.
 However long you have practiced your unhealthy addiction, is how long it has been gaining momentum.
-So, now it's time to start practicing the healthy and remove the unhealthy.
+So, it's time to start practicing the healthy and removing the harmful.